kaw393939/webdev1-module3/assignment.md

 This assignment aims to give you a real-world experience of using

-## Specific Pull Requests for the Assigment
+## Specific Pull Requests for the Assigment  - YOU MUST DO EACH ONE Separatly the purpose is to practice the process, so you can do this in your group without problems.
 1. **PR 1: Update HTML Metadata and Title**
    - **New branch:** `update-html-metadata`
    - **VS Code Steps:**